-FEMF TEST - DIAL O (OPTION ZK)
+FEMF TESTS-DIAL O (OPTION ZK)

-1.05 To initiate the FEMF test sequence, the test person dials digit 0.
+1.05 To initiate the FEMF test sequence,

+the test person dials digit 0.
 If the station is wired for COIN FIRST service, the T1 contacts in the coin station must be operated before dialing is possible.
-This requires that a single coin whose value is equal to or greater than the initial rate must be deposited, unless this is the first test after seizure.
-For a DTF station, after the digit 0 is dialed, a coin-present test is made and if no coin has been deposited or the hopper trigger switch has not been operated, the coin tone will be heard indicating a coin must be deposited.
-If no coin has been deposited within about 60 seconds, the test line disconnects.
-When a coin is detected, the ground path dc FEMF test sequence begins by ground path ac rEMF test sequence begins by monitoring the voltage between tip and ground at the test line.
-Any series potential greater than +3.0 volts (+6 volts with option YT) results in a failure.
+This requires that a single coin whose value is equal to or greater than the initial rate must be deposited unless this DIAL TONE FIRST station, after the digit 0 is dialed, a coin present test is made and if no coin has been deposited or the hopper trigger switch has not been operated, the coin tone will be heard indicating a coin must be deposited.
+If no coin has been deposited within about 60 seconds, the test ueposited within about ou seconds, the test line disconnects.
+When a coin is detected, the ground path dc FEMF test sequence begins by monitoring the voltage between tip and ground at the test line.
+Any series potential greater than +3.0 volts results in a failure.
 After this test, an attempt is made to return the coin.
 If the coin is not returned, the test line disconnects in 60 seconds.
-If the coin return is successful. seconds.
 If the coin return is successful, an answer for the ground FEMF test result is heard three times as follows:

-CONDITION ANSWER
+ANSWER CONDITION